gg888233/Winter-s-glb2mod-Pikmin-/README.md

 Current Limitations

 You must join all of the objects in the mesh for it to work.
 Textures will be connected into one big material.
 If converting a skinned mesh, you must use the same bones as the armature of the model you are replacing in the game!
-Take not that even ship parts have an armature, so be careful and rig your models accordingly.
+Take note that even ship parts have an armature, so be careful and rig your models accordingly.
 I recommend using Meltytool to view your exported .MOD files.
 The game seems to only accept image textures downscaled 1-128 times.
 Thankfully, there is a downscaler in the converter.